 Video descriptions help YouTube to understand the context of your video, resulting in higher ranks.
 Make sure to write a description for every video.
 The description doesn’t need to be very long, but try to make it at least 250 words.
 Include your main keyword in the first 25 words.
 To avoid keyword stuffing, use no more than 3-4 keywords in the description.

 Your video description should tell the viewers what they can expect from the video.
-Think of it as a brief overview of the topic of the video.
+Think of it like a brief overview of the topic of the video.
 If your video is long, or you address several points during it, a good practice is to include a timestamp.
 As the last part of your video description, include a link to your website, relevant product, or links to your social media channels.

 Here’s an example of an effective YouTube description.